Last updated November 3rd, 2023.

 Westerners will sometimes automatically direct their attention to the “Land of Smiles”.
 Thailand is among the most heavily-touristed countries on earth, after all.

 People tend to invest in what they’re familiar with.
-That is why Thailand is usually the first place considered when people have convinced themselves to invest in Asia.
+This statement has been proven true time and time again, which is why Thailand is usually the first place considered when people have convinced themselves to invest in Asia.

 Yet, this desire is not typically borne out of sensible financial considerations.
-The reason most potential investors consider Bangkok is the most visited city in the world.
-Of course, that doesn’t mean that the investment climate is ideal for foreigners.
+Many potential investors consider Bangkok as the most visited city in the world.
+While that may be true, it doesn’t mean that the investment climate is ideal for foreigners.